ApachePointObservatory/TUI3/README.md

 Linux window managers include a terminal as a standard application.
 For example, GNOME Terminal can be accessed by hitting the Super Key, then typing "Terminal", and clicking the application icon.

-The Windows command line is accessed from the Start Menu and typing "cmd", then clicking the "Command Prompt" application.
+Users may use PowerShell on Windows platforms.
+Also, the Windows command line is accessed from the Start Menu and typing "cmd", then clicking the "Command Prompt" application.

 ### Required Python Packages